yannhodiesne/Discord-M1/README.md

 > Alternatively you can run the app directly from source using `yarn start`, but it will be slower as it is intended for development purposes

+# FAQ

+## Screen sharing is opening the System Preferences even when Discord already has the permission

+As Discord-M1 and the official Discord client share the same name, you need to ensure both of them (or at least Discord-M1) has the permission to share your screen.

+## Screen sharing still does not work!!!!

+On some very rare occasions, macOS can become confused by thinking the screen sharing permission has been granted to Discord-M1, when it is in fact still pointing to the official client.
+To work around this bug, you can reset the screen sharing rights as pointed by @Hasuuka in [this comment](https://github.com/yannhodiesne/Discord-M1/issues/23#issuecomment-963147664): `sudo tccutil reset ScreenCapture`

 # Contributors

 This project exists thanks to all the people who contribute.